up-n-atom/8311/docs/posts/swap-out-the-nokia-xs-010x-q-for-a-small-form-factor-pluggable-was-110.md

 ## Install the 8311 community firmware

-As a prerequisite to masquerading as the XS-010X-Q, the 8311 community firmware is recommended and required for the remainder of this guide.
-If you purchased a pre-flashed WAS-110 or XS-010X-Q, skip past to the [masquerade setup](#masquerade-setup).
+As a prerequisite to masquerading as the [XS-010X-Q], the 8311 community firmware is recommended and required for the remainder of this guide.
+If you purchased a pre-flashed [WAS-110] or [X-ONU-SFPP], skip past to the [masquerade setup](#masquerade-setup).

 === "WAS-110"